MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 # outputs        :
 ```

-`Get-Content -Raw`reads the text from the given file as one object rather then per line.`ConvertFrom-Json` will convert the string into a PowerShell object.
+`Get-Content -Raw` will read the content of a file as one string rather then an array of strings per line.
+`ConvertFrom-Json` converts the passed string into a PowerShell object.

 ```powershell
 #vdc/Modules/SQLDatabase/2.0/Tests/module.tests.ps1